2.4.H. Criteria

 The University recognizes that there are significant variations in how candidates qualify for and secure initial appointment, reappointment and promotion, according to field or discipline.
 Scholars come from different backgrounds and receive different educational training.
 Nevertheless, all faculty appointments have in common the requirement of excellence, however measured.

 Excellence in scholarship and teaching (and clinical care, if applicable) is an important prerequisite for a tenured appointment at Stanford because the University is dedicated to outstanding achievement in both.
-The purpose of the appointment, reappointment or promotion evaluation is to appraise, on the basis of the record to date, the candidate’s standing in and impact on his or her scholarly discipline (broadly defined) and the candidate’s quality as a teacher (and as a clinician, if applicable).
+The purpose of the appointment, reappointment or promotion evaluation is to appraise, on the basis of the record to date, the candidate’s standing in and impact on their scholarly discipline (broadly defined) and the candidate’s quality as a teacher (and as a clinician, if applicable).

 The criteria detailed below should be considered in concert with Sections 2.4.I.
 (Application of the Criteria) and 2.4.J., 2.4.K. and 2.4.L, which address specific criteria for the ranks of Assistant Professor, Associate Professor and Professor, respectively.